Things To See And Do

 Further details are in the free newspaper, Coast to Coast, available from the Tourist Information Centre or by post from The Information Service Pembrokeshire Coast National Park County Offices, Haverfordwest, Dyfed SA61 1QZ.

 Maps and guides of the local area are available at the bookshop in The Pebbles, St .
 Davids.
 The Pembrokeshire Coastal Path meanders around the peninsular, over high cliff tops, rugged promontories and into a succession of sandy coves and beaches.
 It is a perfect paradise for walkers, and inland, too, are footpaths, bridle paths, old green lanes and ancient pilgrim ways.
-Easy round walks can be taken from the campsite from 2 to 14 miles or longer completely away from the main roads!
+You can take an easy circular walk from the campsite from 2 to 14 miles or longer completely away from the main roads!

 The cathedral is a local music centre, with choral evensong, organ recitals and choral music from artists of international reputation.